jane1002/ChatBot/README.md

     | others                                            | Help Guide                                                                                      |
     |---------------------------------------------------|-------------------------------------------------------------------------------------------------|

-    * Help Guide: Please enter phone number (10-Digits), id (2-Digits) and name (2 Words) for each record.
+    * Help Guide: "Please enter phone number (10-Digits), id (2-Digits) and name (2 Words) for each record.
 Type 'New' for new recordentry.
-     Type 'Done' when complete.
+     Type 'Done' when complete".

 # Usage